demisto/content/Packs/Core/Playbooks/playbook-NGFW_Scan_README.md

 * Automatically block IP address
 * Report IP address to AbuseIPDB (If configured as true in the playbook inputs)

-When the playbook proceeds, it checks for additional activity using the Endpoint Investigation Plan playbook, and another phase, which includes the Containment Plan playbook, is executed.
+When the playbook executes, it checks for additional activity using the Endpoint Investigation Plan playbook, and another phase, which includes the Containment Plan playbook, is executed.
 This phase will execute the following containment actions:

 * Auto endpoint isolation